Jambalaya: Origins

 West African jollof rice is cooked with tomatoes and poultry.
-Some historians suggest this dish influenced jambalaya.
+Some historians suggest this dish influenced the jambalaya.

-Jambalaya is a Creole/Cajun-American dish that originated in Africa and Europe and was brought to Louisiana during the colonial period.
+Jambalaya is a Creole/Cajun-American dish that originated in French Louisiana during the colonial period.
 These two cuisines blended in Louisiana; but also resulted in cultural and regional variations in how the dish is prepared.
 There are a number of dishes with disparate origins that use some of the same ingredients.
 In West Africa there is a rice dish called "jollof rice" that according to researcher Kayla Stewart apparently developed from thiéboudienne, a Senegalese dish made of red rice, fish, cassava, and carrots.
 Author Kelley Fanto Deetz also suggests jambalaya has roots in jollof rice.

 In the records of slave narratives, formerly enslaved Black Americans made jambalaya.
 Historians who researched the records of slave narratives say they point to a possible Caribbean and African origin of the dish.
 According to a Smithsonian Institution folklife article, jambalaya is a syncretic blend of West African, French, and Spanish influences.
-The territory of Louisiana was colonized by the French and Spanish during the colonial period and imported enslaved West Africans who had knowledge of rice cultivation.
+The territory of Louisiana was colonized by the French and Spanish during the colonial period and trafficked enslaved West Africans who had knowledge of rice cultivation.
 It is prepared and eaten in African-American, Cajun, and Creole communities.
 There are variations of how the dish is prepared within each community.

 Some historians suggest Valenciana paella influenced jambalaya.

 According to author James McCann, jambalaya has Creole, Cajun, West African, and Caribbean roots.
 In West Africa a dish similar to jambalaya is called dafa, which means to "cook everything".
 In West African cuisine, meat, fish and shellfish are all cooked in the same pot with rice to absorb juices from meats.
 According to the Encyclopedia of African American History, the spicy flavor and heat of the dish points to a West African influence.
-The West Africans imported to Louisiana came from Senegal which was a rice growing region.
+The West Africans trafficked to Louisiana came from Senegal, which was a rice-growing region.
 West Africans today still add spicy seasonings to their one-pot rice cooked meals.